Nerwo/nerwo-contracts/LOCAL_DEV.md

 ## 5. Reset

-Stop anvil (`Ctrl-C`) and start it again — state is in-memory and disappears with the process.
-Re-run `make deploy-anvil` to redeploy.
+If you started with `make anvil` / `make anvil-base-sepolia`, stop anvil (`Ctrl-C`) and start it again to reset in-memory state, then re-run `make deploy-anvil`.

+If you started with `make anvil-persist` /
+`make anvil-base-sepolia-persist`, stop/start reloads from `.anvil/dev/state.json` or `.anvil/base-sepolia/state.json`.
+Delete those files/directories when you want a clean reset.

 ## Test accounts (anvil default mnemonic)